I will explain how practice without knowledge is dangerous – get educated!

 All new Members must attend Member Success Program (MSP) training in their region within the first 60 days of their induction.
 Only after attending the Member Success training may a new Member be added to the speaker rotation for the Chapter.
 Any new Members not attending the Member Success training within the first 60 days after being inducted into the Chapter will be subject to having their classification opened by the Membership Committee.

-Unfortunately, many BNI Membership Committees are very lax about this policy.
-They allow new member to get on the speaker rotation long before that person has completed their MSP.
-I meet people who have been members for 5 or 6 months and have never made the effort to come to orientation to learn not only how to help themselves, but to help their fellow members as well.
+Unfortunately, many BNI Membership Committees are very lax about this important policy.
+They will allow a new member to get on the speaker rotation long before that person has completed their MSP.
+I meet BNI people who have been members for 5 or 6 months and have never made the effort to come to orientation to learn not only how to help themselves, but to help their fellow business members as well.

 What is the message that we are sending to our members who make the time to go to training while others continue to attend the weekly meeting and have never bothered to learn the basic skills of referrals?
 It is an unfair practice that membership committees allow.
 It sends a message that one person is special in comparison to the others.